JacobKarlen/quant_strategies/README.md

   * Excludes financial sector companies
   * Focuses on Swedish companies with market cap ≥ 500M
-  * Excludes companies from NGM and Spotlight exchanges
   * Calculates FCFROE (Free Cash Flow Return on Equity)
   * Ranks companies based on combined scores of ROE, ROA, ROIC, and FCFROE
   * Selects top 40 companies with the highest quality rankings